Integrated Phd Researcher

-ISABEL SALAVISA is Associate Professor with Aggregation of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon, and Vice-Rector for Research of ISCTE-IUL (since 2018).
+ISABEL SALAVISA is Full Professor of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon, and Vice-Rector for Research of ISCTE-IUL (since 2018).

 Her research is conducted at DINAMIA’CET-IUL, Centre for Socioeconomic and Territorial Studies, of which she has been Director (2004-2013) and is joint coordinator of the Research Group ‘Innovation and Labour’.
 Currently she works in project SPLACH - Spatial Planning for Change (2017-2019) – funded by Compete 2020, coordinated by CITTA (UPorto) with the participation of GOVCOPP (UAveiro) and DINAMIA´CET-IUL.